jfern2011/signal/README.md

 Create customized "signals" that, when raised, are handled by user- defined handlers.
-Signals can be tailored to run with class methods, function pointers, and function objects in general, making them well-suited for use in event-driven software
+Signals can be tailored to run with class methods, function pointers, and function objects in general, making them well-suited for use in event-driven software.

 To use this, simply include Signal.h and be sure to compile with --std=c++11 (at least)